jspm/jspm.org/pages/jspm-4.0-release.md

 As a result, the only imports at the top-level `"imports"` of the import map will be the enumerated `"exports"` entry points (which also support subpath patterns).

-**It was surprisingly hard to figure out these import map ergonomics for the project but this is a major simplification that forms the new convention for the project going forward.**
+_It was surprisingly hard to figure out these import map ergonomics for the project but this is a major simplification that forms the new convention for the project going forward._

-Of course we still support `--out`, `--map` and `--resolution` flags (amongst [others](/docs/cli/interfaces/GenerateFlags)) for custom map inputs and outputs including JSON and HTML outputs as previously. `jspm link` is also still supported for the more complex map manipulation workflows.
-But the important point here is that if we get past treating maps as a user-based manifest and let JSPM act as the linker that figures it out based on constraints, we get some really great ergonomics out of import maps development.
+We still support many map configuration options as before like `--out`, `--map` and `--resolution` flags (amongst [others](/docs/cli/interfaces/GenerateFlags)) for custom map inputs and outputs as well as for creating JSON and HTML files.
+In addition, `jspm link` is still supported (although may even be phased out eventually) for the more complex map manipulation workflows.
+But the important point here is that if we stop treating import maps as a user manifest and let JSPM own it as an artifact of its linking process that figures out mappings based on constraints, we get some really great ergonomics out of import maps development.

 ## Hot Reloading Server